HaiderAli785/Java-Hotel-Management-System/README.md

-This is a Small Console Based project I made on Hotel Management System using Java:
+This is a Small Console Based project I made on Hotel Management System in Java:

 Features: